Before applying, please ensure that you meet our eligibility criteria detailed below.

 Some medical conditions can prevent you from being able to cope with the physical and mental demands of the job.

-- indicate of attitudes or views which are inconsistent with the College of Policing's Code of Ethics and Standards of Professional Behaviour.
+indicative of attitudes or views which are inconsistent with the College of Policing's Code of Ethics and Standards of Professional Behaviour

 We'll check it to make sure it doesn't breach the Standard of Professional Behaviour for serving police officers or constitute a risk to health and safety.